Cluster-Client Connections

 Removing a Cluster From the Luna HSM Client

 In this release, to remove a cluster from the client, you must manually delete it from the index by editing the LunaSA Client section of the crystoki.ini / Chrystoki.conf configuration file.
-Delete the entries for the cluster you wish to remove and save the configuration file.
+First, stop all applications on this client that are using the cluster you will remove.
+Delete the entries for that cluster and save the configuration file.

 LunaSA Client = {